-- 65. The difficulty of using both Latin names and common names was also mentioned, and it was pointed out that the correction of the Latin names should not be the task of UPOV.
-For the common names, Miss Thornton promised to send in some information on places where common names should be changed, as the list still contained some very old ones. - 66.
-It was finally agreed that UPOV should keep the list up to date and that the items should appear on every agenda of the Council, thereby ensuring the most recent information at all times and facilitating the harmonization of protection in the different member States.
-Thus every member State would inform the Secretariat when a final decision had been taken on the extension of protection to other species.
+- 67. Some further difficulties in the use of Latin names and also in that of common names were mentioned.
+It was pointed out that the correction of the Latin names should not be the task of UPOV.
+For the common names, Miss Thornton promised to send in some information on common names in English which ought to be changed, as the list still contained some very old ones. - 68.
+It was finally agreed that UPOV should keep the list up to date and that this item should appear on every agenda of the Council, thereby ensuring the most recent information at all times and facilitating the harmonization of protection in the different member States.
+Thus every member State would inform the Secretariat when a final decision had been taken on the extension of protection to other species. - 69.
+The Vice Secretary General read out a letter received that morning from the Ministry of Agriculture of Kenya in which they expressed their delight at having been invited to the Council meeting but regretted that they were unable to attend the meeting due to the short notice.
+They thanked for the invitation and expressed the hope for good working relations with UPOV.
+They announced the mailing, under separate cover, of a copy of the Kenyan Seeds and Plant Varieties Act and would appreciate having a copy of the proceedings of the Council sent to them.